j2store/userguide/troubleshooting_issues.md

 Enable / open the plugin and setup the configurationsas like in the below screenshot.
 ![](./assets/images/search_j2store_02.png)

-<a name="email_troubleshoot"></a>
-##How to troubleshoot email related issues

-####Administrator / customer is not receiving order notification emails

-J2Store uses the Joomla's default mail wrapper (JMail) class for sending the order notifications to the store administrator and the customers.

-There can be a number of reasons why a customer or the store administration has not received the emails.
-The following are a few scenarios and solutions.

-* ***Is your site in localhost?***

-   In this case, you won't receive any emails.
-Please host your site with a webhosting service provider.

-* ***Did you set up the 'From' email and Admin email in shop settings***

-  **Version 2.x:**
-  Go to Joomla admin -> J2Store - Options - Shop settings

-  Set your Default From email and the Admin Email there.
-IMPORTANT: Make sure that your 'From' email and the Admin email are different.

-  **For Version 3.x:**
-  Go to Joomla admin - Global Configuration - Server tab

-  Check your From email and other mail settings.

-  Then go to J2Store - Configuration - store settings

-  Make sure the Store administrator email is not same as the From email set in the global configuration.

-  Many email servers and clients will flag an email as spam if the 'From' email and the admin email are the same.
-So using two different emails solves the problem.

-  **Example:** If your from email id is: myemail1@gmail.com then your Admin email could be someotheremail@gmail.com

-* ***What is the status of the order?***

-  Most of the Payment Plugins for J2Store are configured to send an order notification to the administrator and the customer, only when the order status is CONFIRMED.
-However, a few plugins such as Bank transfer, Cash on Delivery, Money Transfer, Offline Payment plugins, will send the notification for all order statuses.

-  So if you are not receiving an email, then check the status of the order.
-Most of the Payment gateways send a feedback after a customer makes a payment successfully.
-Based on the feedback received, the Payment plugins set the order status and trigger the email.
-Occasionally, the payment gateways may not send the feedback or it may not reach your server for a variety of reasons.
-For those reasons, email might not be sent.

-* ***Mail server issues***

-  Sometimes, your host mail server may have issues.
-It might not send the emails.
-Here is an easy way to find out if your mail server has an issue:

-  Go to Joomla admin -> User Manager.
-Create a new user by entering a valid email.
-If you did not receive any notification about the new user creation, then your mail server has an issue.

-  Contact your hosting service provider.
-They will help you out.

-* ***Customer receiving the email, but the store administrator is not getting or vice versa.***

-  If this issue occurs, then J2Store is successfully sending the order notifications using Joomla mail functions.
-No problems with your Joomla installation.

-  The problem is with the customer's or the administrator's email.
-Ask your customer / store administrator to check their SPAM folders.
-If still not there, contact your hosting service provider.

-  Still have issues ?
-Post your issues in the community forums if you are a free version user.
-Subscribers, create a private ticket providing super user logins to your site.

 <a name="product_disable_error"></a>
 ##[HOW TO]Fix product you are trying to access is disabled